Shubh1hulk/study-abroad-platform/README.md

 ## 📝 License

-This project is for educational purposes.
-All design credits go to the original Foreign Jao website.
+This project is open source and available under the MIT License.

 ## 🙏 Acknowledgments

-- **Foreign Jao** for the original design inspiration
+- **Modern Web Technologies** for enabling this comprehensive platform
 - **Tailwind CSS** for the utility-first styling approach
 - **Lucide React** for beautiful icons
 - **Shadcn/ui** for component primitives
+- **React Community** for continuous innovation

 ## 📞 Contact